|

 resources include: Mary Jayne & John Z. Rowe, Al Phillips,

-Clovis Butterworth, Jerry Laboda's Passenger
+Russell Shipman, Clovis Butterworth, Jerry LaBoda's Passenger

 Car Photo Index, George Elwood's Fallen